Phantasmagoria of Flower View

-Touhou Kaeidzuka ~ Phantasmagoria of Flower View. (東方花映塚 〜 Phantasmagoria of Flower View.) is a 2005 bullet hell shooter developed by Team Shanghai Alice.
+Touhou Kaeizuka ~ Phantasmagoria of Flower View (東方花映塚 〜 Phantasmagoria of Flower View.) is a 2005 bullet hell shooter developed by Team Shanghai Alice.
 It is the ninth official game in the Touhou Project series.
-Phantasmagoria of Flower View, like the third Touhou Project game, Phantasmagoria of Dim.
+Phantasmagoria of Flower View, like the third Touhou Project game Phantasmagoria of Dim.
 Dream, differs from other games in the series in that two players battle each other simultaneously.
-Each player generates large and intricate swarms of projectiles to try and strike the other.
+Each player generates large, intricate swarms of projectiles to try to strike the other.
 In this regard, the gameplay resembles Twinkle Star Sprites by ADK.